sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/08_vba/vba.md

 | `subscription` | `IGlueStreamSubscription` | An instance of [`GlueStreamSubscription`](#classes-gluestreamsubscription). |
 | `correlationId` | `String` | Optional user-defined string which was passed as a parameter to [`Subscribe`](#classes-gluestreamconsumer-subscribe) when the application initiated the stream subscription. |

-*Note that when this event is invoked, the subscription request has not yet been resolved.*
+*Note that when this event is invoked, the subscription request hasn't yet been resolved.*

 ### GlueStreamSubscription